 Q: Who prints your promo cards, and is it done in the US?

 The peel-off promo-postcards were done by a company called Membership Cards Only.
 (I know, I know, “But those aren’t membership cards!”
 Hahahahah!).
+We no longer make those kinds of promo cards, though they were an interesting way to get out the word about new games.

 Q: I recently published a game, and I’m wondering how to figure out what I should charge for it.